vincent-pradeilles/swift-tips/README.md

 Subscripting a string with a range can be very cumbersome in Swift 4.
 Let's face it, no one wants to write lines like `someString[index(startIndex, offsetBy: 0)..<index(startIndex, offsetBy: 10)]` on a regular basis.

-Luckily, with the addition of one clever extension, strings can be sliced as easily as an array 🎉
+Luckily, with the addition of one clever extension, strings can be sliced as easily as arrays 🎉

 ```swift
 extension String {